Christopher-Hayes/hayes.software/src/blog/archive/partition-backup.md

 First, let's talk about the `fdisk` and `sfdisk` commands.
 These tools allow you to view and manage partitions on a disk. 💽

-### <span class="text-primary dark:text-fg inline-block py-1 px-2 bg-primary bg-opacity-10 dark:bg-fg-dark dark:bg-opacity-10 rounded-md font-bold">fdisk</span>
+### <span class="text-primary dark:text-fg inline-block py-1 px-2 bg-primary bg-opacity-10 dark:bg-bg-raised dark:bg-opacity-10 rounded-md font-bold">fdisk</span>

 To list the partitions of each device, you can use the following commands: